Tyler799/Morrowind-2020/Morrowind_2020.md

 * [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469) - This is our new base mod, which replaced Morrowind Visual Pack as a modern, vanilla-friend high-resolution texture mod.
 Some of the textures will be over-written as we go.
 Do *not* choose the "Atlas Textures" option in the BAIN installer.

+Now we need a mod to handle grasses:

+* [Aesthesia Groundcover - grass mod](https://www.nexusmods.com/morrowind/mods/46377/) - An excellent looking and performing grass mod to replace "Azura's Coast and Sheogorath - Grassmod" and "Morrowind grass mod combined v1.0"

+Alternatively, you could use...

+* [Vurt's Groundcover](http://www.nexusmods.com/morrowind/mods/31051/?) - If you want Ashlands grass, you'll need to download this as none was included in the previous download.
+Use EITHER the previous mod OR this one for the other regions, do NOT use both.
+Use Reeds and the optional Corals download if you want, they should work with Grass Mod Combined just fine.

 ### Bitter Coast Region

 * [Connary's Bitter Coast](http://www.fullrest.ru/files/connarysbittercoast)